Funds and Prizes

-In honour of certain of its members, the Academy awards periodically prizes and scholarships.
+In honour of some of its members, the Academy awards periodically prizes and a scholarship.

 Lucien Cahen Prize for Geology

-In memory of Lucien Cahen and his research in the field of overseas geology, a Fund has been set up.
-The prize, amounting to 2,500 euro and resulting from this Fund, is intended to reward the author of a highly valued scientific memoir on a subject related to overseas geological sciences.
+In memory of Lucien Cahen and his research in the field of overseas geology, a prize has been set up.
+This prize, amounting to 2,500 euro, is intended to reward the author of a highly valued scientific memoir on a subject related to overseas geological sciences.

 Rules

-On the occasion of the retirement of Professor Jean-Jacques Symoens, former Permanent Secretary, a Fund has been set up.
-The prize, amounting to 2,500 euro and resulting from this Fund, is intended to reward the author of a highly valued scientific memoir on a subject related to tropical limnology.
+On the accession of Fernand Suykens, former President of the Academy, to the title of "Honorary General Manager", a prize has been set up in order to promote studies on sea ports in developing countries.
+This prize, amounting to 2,500 euro, is intended to reward the author of a highly valued scientific memoir on a subject related to port economy, port management or port techniques.

 Rules